GPS Block III: Military (M-code)

 A major component of the modernization process, a new military signal called M-code was designed to further improve the anti-jamming and secure access of the military GPS signals.
 The M-code is transmitted in the same L1 and L2 frequencies already in use by the previous military code, the P(Y) code.
 The new signal is shaped to place most of its energy at the edges (away from the existing P(Y) and C/A carriers).
 Unlike the P(Y) code, the M-code is designed to be autonomous, meaning that users can calculate their positions using only the M-code signal.
-P(Y) code receivers must typically first lock onto the C/A code and then transfer to lock onto the P(Y)-code.
+P(Y) code receivers must typically first lock onto the C/A code and then transfer to lock onto the P(Y) code.

 In a major departure from previous GPS designs, the M-code is intended to be broadcast from a high-gain directional antenna, in addition to a wide angle (full Earth) antenna.
 The directional antenna's signal, termed a spot beam, is intended to be aimed at a specific region (i.e., several hundred kilometers in diameter) and increase the local signal strength by 20 dB (10× voltage field strength, 100× power).
 A side effect of having two antennas is that, for receivers inside the spot beam, the GPS satellite will appear as two GPS signals occupying the same position.

 While the full-Earth M-code signal is available on the Block IIR-M satellites, the spot beam antennas will not be available until the Block III satellites are deployed.
-Like the other new GPS signals, M-code is dependent on OCX — specifically Block 2 — which was scheduled to enter service in October 2016, but which has been delayed until 2022, and that initial date did not reflect the two year first satellite launch delay expected by the GAO.
+Like the other new GPS signals, M-code is dependent on OCX—specifically Block 2—which was scheduled to enter service in October 2016, but which was delayed until 2022, and that initial date did not reflect the two year first satellite launch delays expected by the GAO.